fionanealon/python-exercises/README.md

 i = 2
 j = 3
 ```
-This continues until the 188th iteration of the loop after which n becomes -1 which then fails the condition of the while loop (n >= 0) and the while loop ends. n = n - 1  is to act as a counter for this iteration.
+This continues until the 188th iteration of the loop after which n becomes -1 which then fails the condition of the 'while loop' (n >= 0) and the 'while loop' ends. n = n - 1  is to act as a counter for this iteration.
 ```python
 i, j = 871347450517368352816615810882615488381, 538522340430300790495419781092981030533 + 871347450517368352816615810882615488381
 ```